RedPitaya/Documentation/appsFeatures/applications/impedance/impedance.rst

 .. figure::  img/E_module_connection.png
     :width: 1000

-The LCR meter extension module is easier to connect and automatically switches between the following shunt reisistor values:
+The LCR meter extension module is easier to connect and automatically switches between the following shunt resistor values:

 - 10 Ω
 - 100 Ω